Lesson 1

 9. Powerplant Practical

 Important: Once you start your first test (General Written), the 24-month clock begins.
-You must complete all remaining tests within that window.
+You must complete all remaining tests within that window or retake the ones that expire.

 Written Tests — 14 CFR 65.75